Basanta11subedi/basanta11subedi.github.io/_posts/2025-06-02-post-NFT-Marketplace.md

 ;; clarity version- 3
 ```

-Explanation: The contract name is SimpleNFt which implements sip-009 nft standard.
+- The contract name is SimpleNFt which implements sip-009 nft standard.
 The smart contract code is written in clarity version 3.

 🔗 **Trait Implementation**